lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 * In this example, the workspace runner queues runs on U1, U2, and U3.
 * If there are spare concurrency slots, all three will run concurrently.
 If not, at least one will wait in the queue.
 * Once all three have finished, then the workspace runner queues runs on D1, D2, and D3.
-* Again, if you just care about applies, run triggers would work, but you would get a lot of failed plans because U1, U2, and U3 finish at different times.
+* Again, if you just care about the apply phase, run triggers would work, but you would get a lot of failed plans because U1, U2, and U3 finish at different times.
 * To destroy, the workspace runner queues a run on D1, D2, and D3 first, then U1, U2, and U3.